SahilMaske62288/MCP-server-agenda/README.md

 ## 🚀 About the Project

-This project is a robust **MCP (Modular Control Panel) Server** backend created with FastAPI, PostgreSQL, and containerized with Docker, then deployed on **AWS EC2** with full production readiness.
+This project is a robust **MCP (Model Context Protocol Server)** backend created with FastAPI, PostgreSQL, and containerized with Docker, then deployed on **AWS EC2** with full production readiness.

 It represents a **collaborative build** between cloud engineering and API design/data management excellence.